Chart Color Schemes

 Edgewater is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Edgewater's dwelling structure, as per the latest Census, consisted of 95.6% houses and 4.4% other dwellings.
-Compared to Perth metro's 88.7% houses and 11.3% other dwellings, Edgewater had a higher proportion of houses.
-Home ownership in Edgewater was 36.5%, similar to Perth metro's figure.
-Dwellings were either mortgaged (47.4%) or rented (16.1%).
-The median monthly mortgage repayment was $1,950, below the Perth metro average of $2,080.
-The median weekly rent was $390, compared to Perth metro's $400.
-Nationally, Edgewater's mortgage repayments were higher at $1,950 versus Australia's average of $1,863, while rents were also higher at $390 compared to the national figure of $375.
+Edgewater's dwelling structure, as per the latest Census data, consisted of 95.6% houses and 4.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Perth metro's 88.7% houses and 11.3% other dwellings.
+Home ownership in Edgewater was 36.5%, similar to Perth metro, with mortgaged dwellings at 47.4% and rented ones at 16.1%.
+The median monthly mortgage repayment in the area was $1,950, below Perth metro's average of $2,080.
+Median weekly rent in Edgewater was $390, compared to Perth metro's $400.
+Nationally, Edgewater's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing